-Southampton along with the other places will now work with a panel of experts and the Department for Digital, Culture, Media and Sport (DCMS) to finalise their bids before the shortlist is announced early next year.
+Southampton along with the other places have worked with a panel of experts and the Department for Digital, Culture, Media and Sport (DCMS) to finalise their bids.

-The winner will be announced in spring 2022 and will follow Coventry’s tenure as UK City of Culture 2021 to take the lead on culture in the UK in 2025.
+The winner was announced on 31 May 2022 - and Bradford will follow Coventry’s tenure as UK City of Culture 2021 to take the lead on culture in the UK in 2025.

 The competition, which is run every four years, brings great benefits to the winning city.